decaffeinate/decaffeinate/README.md

 ## Options

+* `--modernize-js`: Treat the input as JavaScript and only run the JavaScript-to-JavaScript transforms, modifying the file(s) in-place.
 * `--literate`: Treat the input file as Literate CoffeeScript.
 * `--keep-commonjs`: Do not convert `require` and `module.exports` to `import` and `export`.